Running FAST-VQE on Quantum Computers

 )

-We next create a noisy sampler that uses the Rigetti Aspen-M-3 device as a noise model.
-You can think of this as a simulator that emulate the noise characteristics of the real device, using a density matrix simulator.
+Next, we create a noisy sampler that uses the Rigetti Aspen-M-3 device as a noise model.
+You can think of this as a simulator that emulates the noise characteristics of the real device, using a density matrix simulator.

 The cost for running sampling on real hardware is typically much smaller than running the estimator on real hardware, as shown by the cost estimates.

-To create the noisy sampler, we first create a backend object, and the query the backend object for the device data, that is used to emulate the behaviour of that device.
+To create the noisy sampler, we first create a backend object, and then query the backend object for the device data, which is used to emulate the behaviour of that device.

 This error mitigator removes all states with an incorrect Hamming weight, i.e., an incorrect number of 1’s in the bitstrings, which means an incorrect number of alpha and beta electrons in the occupation number vector (or Slater determinant).